One-particle and two-particle visibilities in bipartite entangled Gaussian states: Slice distributions and marginal distributions

-From the last integral \eqref{eq:Radon-2} it can be seen that the Radon transform is not a slice distribution because $k_{v}$ is not fixed to a specific value, but rather $k_{v}$ is integrated over.
+\end{widetext} From the last integral \eqref{eq:rmd-2} it can be seen that the rotated marginal distribution is not a slice distribution because $k_{v}$ is not fixed to a specific value, but rather $k_{v}$ is integrated over.
 Performing the first integral \eqref{eq:16} used the Dirac $\delta$ function to {rename} one of the variables $k_{u}$ into $k_{s}$.
 This first integration does not produce a slice because $k_{s}$ is not a constant.
-The second integration over $k_{v}$ is the essential one that performs the {marginalization} thereby characterizing the Radon transform as a {marginal distribution}.
-Note that if $k_{s}$ is assumed to be a constant, e.g. $k_{s}=0$, then the result from the Radon transform will not be a distribution, but the {value at a single point} e.g. $P(k_{s}=0)$ of the marginal distribution.
-One can say that formula \eqref{eq:Radon-2} is a somewhat simpler way to define the marginal distribution of the Radon transform, namely, one has to specify a rotated axis~$k_{u}=k_{s}$ and then integrate over the orthogonal axis $k_{v}$.
+The second integration over $k_{v}$ is the essential one that performs the marginalization.
+Note that if $k_{s}$ is assumed to be a constant, e.g., $k_{s}=0$, then the result from the marginalization will not be a distribution, but the {value at a single point}, e.g., $P(k_{s}=0)$ of the marginal distribution.
+One can say that formula \eqref{eq:rmd-2} is a somewhat simpler way to define the rotated marginal distribution, namely, one has to specify a rotated axis~$k_{u}=k_{s}$ and then integrate over the orthogonal axis $k_{v}$.
 This, however, requires additional specification in the text of the rotation matrix by providing the angle $\varphi $ separately from the integral formula.
-The fancy definition (\ref{eq:Radon-1}) involving the Dirac $\delta$ function has the advantage that it already contains the rotation angle $\varphi$ displayed inside the math expression \cite{Temme1987}. \end{defn}
+The fancy definition (\ref{eq:rmd-1}) involving the Dirac $\delta$ function has the advantage that it already contains the rotation angle $\varphi$ displayed inside the math expression \cite{Temme1987,Deans1983}. \end{defn}